-Coinciding with UK House, the Future Mobility sector showcase day (Friday 5 August) will bring together a select cohort of industry leaders and innovators.
+Coinciding with UK House, the Future Mobility sector showcase day (Friday 5 August) bought together a select cohort of industry leaders and innovators.

-Designed to equip you with an immersive first-hand experience of the region’s business landscape and sector strengths, delegates will benefit from exclusive business leader plenary sessions, complimentary visits to key sector assets and a networking reception.
+Designed to equip you with an immersive first-hand experience of the region’s business landscape and sector strengths, delegates benefited from exclusive business leader plenary sessions, complimentary visits to key sector assets and a networking reception.